 We collect and process the following Personal Data:

-Individual details ► name, address (and proof of address), other contact details (e.g. email and telephone details), gender, marital status, family details, date and place of birth, employer, job title and employment history, relationship to the policyholder, insured, beneficiary or claimant;
+- Individual details: name, address (and proof of address), other contact details (e.g. email and telephone details), gender, marital status, family details, date and place of birth, employer, job title and employment history, relationship to the policyholder, insured, beneficiary or claimant, images;

-Identification details ► identification numbers issued by government bodies or agencies (e.g. depending on the country you are in, PPS or national insurance number, passport number, ID number, tax identification number, driver’s licence number);
+- Identification details: identification numbers issued by government bodies or agencies (e.g. depending on the country you are in, social security or national insurance number, passport number, ID number, tax identification number, driver's licence number);

-Marketing data ► whether or not the individual has consented to receive marketing from us and/or from third parties; and
+- Marketing data: whether or not the individual has consented to receive marketing from us and/or from third parties; and/or their marketing preferences.

 Sources of Personal Data

-We collect and receive Personal Data from various sources, including (depending on the service provided and country you are in):
+We collect and receive Personal Data from various sources, including (depending on the service we are seeking to or are providing and country you are in):

-- Individuals and their family members, online or by telephone, or in written correspondence;
+- Individuals and their family members, online, face to face, by telephone, or in written correspondence;

 - Individuals' employers or trade or professional associations of which they are a member;